zerobounce/zerobounce-dotnet-api-v1/README.md

-account | The portion of the email address before the "@" symbol. domain | The portion of the email address after the "@" symbol disposable |[true/false] If the email domain is diposable, which are usually temporary email addresses. toxic |[true/false] These domains are known for abuse, spam, and bot created. firstname | The first name of the owner of the email when available or [null]. lastname  |The last name of the owner of the email when available or [null]. gender |The gender of the owner of the email when available or [null].
+account | The portion of the email address before the "@" symbol. domain | The portion of the email address after the "@" symbol disposable |[true/false] If the email domain is diposable, which are usually temporary email addresses. toxic |[true/false] These email addresses are known for abuse, spam, and bot created. firstname | The first name of the owner of the email when available or [null]. lastname  |The last name of the owner of the email when available or [null]. gender |The gender of the owner of the email when available or [null].